CarsonRoscoe/NestJs-Playground/README.md

 ## Misc IYK TODO Notes

 If app.module.ts set "autoLoadEntities: true", it does NOT need to import each entity.
 Only the submodule needs to import

-If app.module.ts set "synchronize: true", your DB does NOT need to be setup.
-Postgres tables will be instantiated or updated based on the Entities descriptions.
-This is a development only feature

 Using ExceptionFilters, we can enhance our error handling to catch type Error 500's or raw strings to have better error handling